Budgeting & Forecasting

 Shayan Ashtiani

-Shayan is an experienced FP&A consultant with a demonstrated history of transforming the planning/reporting processes of organizations large and small.
+Shayan is a finance expert and experienced FP&A consultant with a demonstrated history of transforming the planning/reporting processes of organizations large and small.
 He currently resides in Seattle, Washington.

 How does flexible budgeting enhance financial planning?